Heuristic principle: if a result is technically erudite, needs

 Other early papers

-which contains early introductory and simpler papers for a general readership.
+contains early introductory and simpler papers for a general readership.

 1. Fermat Numbers and Two Prime Number Theorems relates the idea of Fermat numbers to two prime number theorems.